Skip to Content

 Refined Portuguese restaurant – a true hidden gem with the best price/quality ratio in town.

-Located less than 5 minutes walk from Rotunda das Minhocas (aka Worms Roundabout), O Lusitano is a true hidden gem that definitely deserves a high place on any list of the best restaurants in Albufeira.
+Located just 2 minutes walk from Rotunda das Minhocas (aka Worms Roundabout), O Lusitano is a true hidden gem that definitely deserves a top place on any list of the best restaurants in Albufeira.
 Even stronger – price/quality-wise, O Lusitano is by far the best restaurant we have ever been to in Albufeira.

 Recently, we had a monkfish cataplana here and it exceeded all our expectations.
 Everything else – from drinks to starters and desserts – is absolutely amazing too.
 They also serve some really good Portuguese wines that you won’t easily find elsewhere.